 Also known as "mastopexy", breast lift is a surgical procedure for lifting and reshaping sagging breasts.
 Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
 By trimming excess skin and tightening supporting tissue, breasts can be made to sit higher on the chest and be firmer to the touch.
 In addition, the nipple and areola can be repositioned or resized to further enhance breast appearance.
 Because mastopexy does not change breast size, it is often combined with breast augmentation or reduction.

-An eligible mastopexy candidate is in good overall health, maintains a stable weight, and has realistic expectations about what mastopexy can do.
-A woman who chooses to undergo mastopexy has one or more of the following:
+To be eligible for breast lift Fairfield County patients should be in good overall health, maintain a stable weight, and have realistic expectations about what the procedure can do.
+A woman who chooses to undergo breast lift has one or more of the following:

 A woman planning to have (more) children should not undergo mastopexy because pregnancy and nursing can counteract its benefits.